Monday, 25 June 2007

 Our hostess, a burly blonde, was having lunch with friends on the terrace.
 She waved us away to choose a spot and when we came back to pay, she had great difficulty working out a price, but settled on €10.

-On finding that we were Australian, she said that many of her customers had been there in search of gold, a remarkable thing given that the French seldom travel.
+On finding that we were Australian, she said that many of her customers had been to Australia in search of gold, a remarkable thing given that the French seldom travel.
 She also told us the restaurant would be open at 7:30.

 We returned at 7 o’clock for apéritifs at the bar, which turned out to be a large, empty hall, with a few drinkers leaning on the counter and a couple of hardy souls sitting outside.
 We joined them for lack of anywhere to sit inside, and punctually at 7:30 madame invited us in to eat.